pactus-project/PIPs/PIPs/pip-37.md

 | Signature          | 48 bytes |
 | Public Key         | 96 bytes |

-To verify the transaction signature, all payloads must have the same signer address.
+To validate the transaction signature, all payloads must share the same signer address.

 This format ensures that multiple payloads can be encoded and decoded without altering the existing transaction structure.